carolinewang01/rotate/README.md

 ```
 TODO
 ```
 ### Cleanup TODOs - ROTATE Release
-- Get codes to work with RNN ego agent (in upstream caht repo)
 - Add comment to ROTATE code explaining why XSP interaction is there and that it should be disabled for maximal efficiency
 - Add basic documentation